nuclearkevin/Strontium/README.md

-# SciRender
+# SR
 ## About this project
-Yet another open-source rendering engine / graphics sandbox using OpenGL.
+Yet another open-source game engine using OpenGL.
 This project started while I was taking a class on intermediate computer graphics (as I intended to use it to implement various algorithms learned in class), but has spiraled out of control to become something far more than just a practice repo.

-This project is not intended to be a high performance rendering engine, but rather a sandbox for experimenting with various techniques commonly used for realtime and photorealistic rendering.
-It has the following tentative list of planned features:
+### Current Features
+- Graphics:
+  - A deferred 3D physically based rendering using the Cook-Torrance BRDF.
+  - Image-based ambient lighting using HDR environment maps.
+  - Directional sky lighting.
+  - Cascaded exponentially warped shadow maps utilizing parallel splits.
+  - Physically-based materials using a metallic workflow.
+  - HDR rendering.
+- Other:
-- In-app scene selection, modification and serialization.
+  - Custom scene serialization and loading.
+  - Custom material serialization and loading.
+  - A syncable prefab system for rapid scene prototyping.
+  - Live shader editing and reloading.
-- Scene and model loading for common file formats (using Assimp).
+  - Multithreaded asset loading for many supported model formats (using Assimp) and images.
-- A deferred (physically based) 3D renderer with light volumes.
+  - A modern editor (with docking) designed with rapid prototyping in mind.
+  - And lots more!

+### Planned Features
+- Graphics:
+  - 2D rendering for particles, sprites and billboards.
-  - Cascaded softshadows for point lights, spotlights and uniform lights.
+  - Point and spot lights.
+  - Transparent support.
+  - Volumetric directional lighting.
   - Screen space ambient occlusion.
+  - Screen space reflections.
-  - Screen space reflections (single bounce).
+  - Screen space voxel global illumination.
-  - Transparent support (using model sorting).
-- A deferred 2D renderer for sprites, billboards, etc.
-- A global illumination engine for rendering a static image of the scene.
+  - Additional shadow mapping options for user defined light sources.
+  - Skeletal animation.
-- Physics simulations (possibly as extra modules).
+- Physics using NVIDIA PhysX.
-  - Starting with 2D physics, might do 3D physics afterwards.
+- C# Scripting using Mono:
+  - Large portions of the internal engine exposed to user scripting.
+  - Completely scriptable render pipeline.
+- Other:
+  - Asset caching and optimization.
+  - Automatic material loading for common file varieties.
-- Vulkan support.
+  - Multi-OS support.
+  - DX11 support with live API switching.

-## Building SciRender
+## Building SR
-SciRender builds using GNU make.
-Additionally, GLFW requires CMake and the `xorg-dev` packages.
-Assimp also requires CMake.
-Ensure you have these dependencies installed before building SciRender, which can be done with the steps below:
+SR builds using GNU make.
+GLFW and Assimp require CMake, while GLFW also requires the `xorg-dev` package.
+Ensure you have these dependencies installed before building SR. The steps below are currently outdated as this project is moving towards a more formal buildsystem using CMake.
 ```bash
 # Clone the project and initialize submodules.
 git clone https://github.com/ksawatzky777/SciRender.git --recursive